storyprotocol/documentation/docs/Concepts/programmable-ip-license/pil-terms.md

       </td>

       <td>
         The ERC20 token to be used to pay the minting fee.
-The token must be registered in story protocol.
+The token must be registered in Story Protocol.
       </td>
     </tr>